josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈴_Allies_And_Ethics/🧊_recalibrating_trust_after_racialised_gender_harm.md

 ---

 ## 🏮 Footer
-*Recalibrating Trust After Racialised Gender Harm* is a living node of the Polaris Protocol.
+*🧊 Recalibrating Trust After Racialised Gender Harm* is a living node of the Polaris Protocol.
 It documents the safety-based transformation of trust patterns in response to repeated harm and institutional failure.

 > 📡 Cross-references: